 Renata Cobbs-Fletcher, M.S.

-Renata received a B.A. from Spelman College, and an M.S. in Social Change Leadership from the University of Pennsylvania, where she is a former Fellow at the Wharton Leadership Program for the Lipman Family Prize, an annual global prize that celebrates leadership and innovation among organizations creating positive social impact.
+Renata received a B.A. from Spelman College and an M.S. in Social Change Leadership from the University of Pennsylvania's School for Policy & Practice.
+She is a former Lipman Family Prize Fellow, an annual global prize at the University of Pennsylvania Wharton School of Business Wharton Leadership Program.
+Lipman Family Prize, which celebrates global leadership and innovation among organizations creating positive social impact.

-Renata has authored or co-authored over ten publications, has testified before several U.S. Congressional Committees, and has made many presentations, including for the Brookings Institution, the White House Office for Faith-Based and Community Initiatives, and the National Urban League.
+Her thought leadership is evident in ’s authorship and/or coauthorship of over ten publications.
+Renata has testified before several U.S. Congressional Committees and has made many presentations, including at The Brookings Institution, the Federal Reserve, the National Urban League, and the White House Office for Faith-Based and Community Initiatives.